Thunderdome Stadium: Capacity

 The stadium used to be able to hold as much as 20,000 spectators but the number reduce after renovation by filling in chairs to make the stadium all seated with the capacity of 15,000 people.

 Other events

 On 25 November 2012, K-pop artists under S.M.
 Entertainment featuring Kangta, BoA, TVXQ, Super Junior, Girls' Generation, SHINee, f(x) and EXO, performed the world tour SMTown Live World Tour III in Bangkok in the stadium.

 The stadium hosted Korean Pop Sensation Psy on 28 November 2012.

 Clash played their final concert here on 30 April 2014, followed by their disbandment.

 Guns N' Roses played here on 28 February 2017 as part of their Not in This Lifetime...
 Tour.

+Fall Out Boy performed in this stadium on 6 December 2023 as part of So Much For (Tour) Dust.

+Joker Xue became the first mainland China artist to perform in this stadium as part of his Extraterrestrial World Tour on 21 December 2024.